Reisen/Bruh/README.md

 itself and an optional web server that presents the bots database showing several items like statistics, channel quotes, and general help information.

+# Requirements
+The old bot with no dependencies can still be found under the 'old-base' git branch on this repository.
+This bot now needs a whole bunch of shit to get setup, so if you want a simple bot, use old bruh or another bot.
+Sorry.

+Required:
+* [Walnut]
+* Redis
+* pyzmq

+Optional:
+* Hyphentator (for the buttify plugin)
+* Flask (for the web.py plugin)

 # How Plugins Work
 Although Bruh is itself a plugin, plugins can be written for Bruh which are capable of implementing commands or matching regular expressions.
 Writing plugins for bruh itself